Skip to content

 Living with the Land is a slow-moving boat ride that journeys through four different ecosystems.
 You’ll float through representations of a rainforest, prairie, desert, and farm.
 At the beginning of the attraction, you’ll travel through a simulated thunderstorm.
 Some of these areas are relatively dark and cool, making this a great attraction to visit during the hotter portions of the day.

 You’ll then float through a tropical rainforest and the American prairies.
 As you pass the farmhouse, remember to look up.
-This is where guests dining at Garden Grill Restaurant can see portions of the ride.
+This is where guests dining at the Garden Grill Restaurant can see portions of the ride.

 After this area, you’ll pass through several screens that provide a film.
 The ride’s film was updated a few years back.